 After taking a course in Quantitative Reasoning I, students will be able to:

-- Fundamentals: Identify and abstract relevant information to clearly define problems.
+- Foundations: Identify and abstract relevant information to clearly define problems.
 (C-SLO 1)

 - Context: Recognize patterns, transfer knowledge, or integrate abstract thinking with other problems or disciplines.
 (C-SLO 2)